AbdullahAbdelglil/ATC_01151625051/README.md

 <a id="backend-setup"></a>
 ### Backend Setup

-1. Navigate to the backend directory: `cd FullStackEventBookingSystem`
+1. Navigate to the backend directory:
+   `cd FullStackEventBookingSystem`
-2. Open CMD
+2. Open your terminal or CMD.
-3. Build the project using this command: `mvnw clean install`
+3. Build the project:
+   `mvnw clean install` (Windows) or `./mvnw clean install` (macOS/Linux)
-4. Run the backend server using this command: `mvnw spring-boot:run`
+4. Run the backend server:
+   `mvnw spring-boot:run` (Windows) or `./mvnw spring-boot:run` (macOS/Linux)
-5. Backend will run at `http://localhost:8080`
+5. Backend will be running at: `http://localhost:8080`

 <a id="frontend-setup"></a>
 ### Frontend Setup

-1. Navigate to the frontend directory: `cd frontend-Next JS`
+1. Navigate to the frontend directory:
+   `cd frontend-Next JS`
-2. Open CMD
+2. Open your terminal or CMD.
+3. Install dependencies:
-3. Install dependencies using this command: `npm install`
+   `npm install`
-4. Run the frontend development server using this command: `npm run dev`
+4. Run the frontend development server:
+   `npm run dev`
-5. Frontend will run at `http://localhost:3000`
+5. Frontend will be running at: `http://localhost:3000`

 ---